Mrbysco/PandarieCraft/README.md

 # PandarieCraft #

 ## About ##
-PandarieCraft was an idea by Shikapantera that adds decorative blocks based on Pandaria Village from World of Warcraft.
+PandarieCraft is an idea by Shikapantera to add decorative blocks based on Pandaria Village from World of Warcraft.

 ## License ##
 * PandarieCraft is licensed under the MIT License